Fitzgerald-Porthmouth-Koenigsegg/Plangothic-Project/README.en.md

 **Q5**: Will there be a version containing other weight (or other local glyphs) in the future?

 **A5**: Because the quantities of this project are too large, so will not have this plan.
-If you have the idea of making such fonts, you can apply to me and make changes with my consent.
+If you have any idea about making such fonts, please contact me.

 ## Support us
 "Without the accumulation of half-steps, a thousand miles cannot be covered."
 It's a difficult and long project, so if you would like to support us, we would like to express our sincere thanks!
 Your donation will help the project to develop better.
 You can also contribute in other ways, such as helping to check for wrong glyphs, suggesting improvements to abominable glyphs, etc.